1. Is there a way to transfer the billing automatically for the customer?

 - Deactivate the MemberMouse plugin.

 - Log into membermouse.com and go to the Member Dashboard.
-Click on ‘License Management’ in the menu sidebar on the left side of the page.
+Click on ‘My Account’ in the menu sidebar on the left side of the page.

-- Once in License Management, click on the ‘Change URL’ button.
+- Once on the My Account page, in the License Management section, click on the ‘Edit’ button.
 This will make the URL field editable.

 - In the ‘Authorized URL’ field, enter the URL for your new WordPress site.
 It’s important that the URL you enter matches the URL of your WordPress site exactly.
 The best way to ensure that you’re entering in the URL correctly is to log into your WordPress site, go to the General Settings page and copy the ‘WordPress Address (URL)’.

-- Once you’ve entered in your URL, click on the ‘Save Changes’ button to save it.
+- Once you’ve entered in your URL, click on the ‘Save’ button to save it.
 You should see a message informing you that the license was updated successfully.
 At this point you’ll be able to activate the MemberMouse plugin on your WordPress site.

 - Reactivate the MemberMouse plugin.